 Hiding a grade item from the gradebook leaves the item intact, and only hides it from the User report that students can access.
 This is often done when course editors are in the middle of manually grading an assignment, and don’t want some students to see their grades before others.

 Also note that we do not recommend permanently hiding any grades from students, because this can lead to confusing results on their User report.
 When a grade item is hidden, category totals also become hidden, to prevent students from calculating the missing results on their own (though you can change this behavior: Gradebook > Settings > User report > Hide totals if they contain hidden items).

 Hidden items appear in a lighter, greyed-out color to course editors in the gradebook.

 - Hiding quiz grades – must be done in the quiz.
-Open the quiz, click on Edit quiz from the Administration block, and then change its Maximum grade to zero
+Open the quiz, click on Edit quiz from the gear icon, and then change its Maximum grade to zero

 - All other grade items – open the Categories and items tab in the gradebook, and click the show/hide icon next to the item